rmzelle/writing/docs/primer.rst

 Citing Details
 ^^^^^^^^^^^^^^

 Citations often contain information other than just the item metadata.
-E.g. the order in which items are cited in the document, which can affect the order of references in the bibliography and their numbering.
+These **citing details** include the order in which items are cited in the document, which can affect the order of references in the bibliography and their numbering.
 Position can also play a role when items are cited multiple times in the same document: subsequent cites are often more compact than the first cite to an item.
-Another example is the use of locators, which are pinpoints to guide the reader to a specific section within the cited work, such as the page numbers within a chapter where a certain argument is made, e.g. "(Doe, 2000, p.
+Another example is the use of locators, which guide the reader to a specific section within the cited work, such as the page numbers within a chapter where a certain argument is made, e.g. "(Doe, 2000, p.
 43-44)".

 |csl-infrastructure|

 .. |csl-infrastructure| image:: https://github.com/rmzelle/writing/raw/master/csl-infrastructure.png
+   :width: 514pt

 XML Basics
 ~~~~~~~~~~